-On December 16, 2014, the Company submitted a detailed technical proposal, which was the final requirement for the final stage of the public tender process.
+On December 16, 2014, the Company submitted a detailed technical proposal, which was the final requirement for the final stage of the public tender process for the Aznalcóllar Project.

 The Aznalcóllar Project is a past producing property within the Iberian Pyrite Belt that hosted the Aznalcóllar and Los Frailes open pit zinc-lead-silver mines.
-The focus of the project is re-development of the Los Frailes deposit which was developed in the mid 1990s.
+The focus of the project is re-development of the Los Frailes deposit which was developed in the mid-1990s.
 The historical open pit mineral resource as calculated by the previous operator of the mine was estimated to be 71 million tonnes grading 3.86% zinc, 2.18% lead, 0.34% copper and 60 ppm silver.

-On February 23, 2015 the panel evaluating the bids for the Aznalcóllar Project on behalf of the Junta of Andalusia recommended that the tender be granted to the Company's competitor in the bidding process.
+On February 23, 2015, the panel evaluating the bids for the Aznalcóllar Project on behalf of the Junta of Andalusia recommended that the tender be granted to the Company's competitor in the bidding process.
 On February 26, 2015, the Head of the Mine Department of the Junta Andalusia confirmed that the tender process had been concluded and formally granted the tender to the Company's competitor.

-Given the strength of its proposal, the Company has initiated an appeal to the tender process and intends on continuing discussions with the responsible officials.
-The Company submitted the appeal on February 27, 2015 which was accepted by a Seville court judge on March 2, 2015.
+Given the strength of its proposal, the Company initiated an appeal to the tender process and engaged in discussions with the responsible officials.
+The Company submitted an appeal on February 27, 2015 which was accepted by a Seville court judge on March 2, 2015.

-In November 2015 the Court of Seville issued a resolution to the recent investigation regarding the public tender process to award the mining rights to the Aznalcóllar.
-The Judge essentially ruled that although there is not sufficient evidence to prove beyond a doubt the existence of a criminal act, the evidence clearly demonstrates the existence of numerous administrative irregularities that must be resolved by the administrative courts to ensure that the Aznalcóllar project is awarded to the rightful bidder as per well-established public tender legislation.
+In November 2015, the Court of Seville issued a resolution to the recent investigation regarding the public tender process to award the mining rights to the Aznalcóllar Project.
+The judge of the Seville court essentially ruled that although there was not sufficient evidence to prove beyond a doubt the existence of a criminal act, the evidence clearly demonstrated the existence of numerous administrative irregularities that must be resolved by the administrative courts of Seville to ensure that the Aznalcóllar Project is awarded to the rightful bidder as per well-established public tender legislation.

 Further to this ruling, Emerita is continuing the legal process in the administrative court against the Aznalcóllar granting resolution as recommended by the Judge.
-The Company is confident that appealing the Court of Seville's ruling while at the same time filing a claim in the administrative courts is the most effective way to ensure that its rights to a fair and legal process in the granting of the Aznalcollar project are ultimately adhered to.
-The timing of the legal process cannot be determined at this time and whether or not this process will result in the Company ultimately winning the rights to Aznacollar remains uncertain.
+The Company is confident that appealing the Court of Seville's ruling while at the same time filing a claim in the administrative courts is the most effective way to ensure that its rights to a fair and legal process in the granting of the Aznalcóllar Project are ultimately adhered to.
+The timing of the legal process cannot be determined at this time and whether or not this process will result in the Company ultimately winning the rights to Aznalcóllar Project remains uncertain.